mongodb/mongodb-kubernetes/docs/dev/release/how-to-release.md

 Push the PR changes

-## Get the release PR approved and merge the branch to Master
+## 5. Get the release PR approved and merge the branch to Master

-Ask someone from the team to approve the PR.

-Merge the release branch to master
+Ask someone from the team to approve the PR and then merge the release branch to master.

-## Tag the commit for release
+## 6. Tag the commit for release

-Checkout the latest master and pull changes
+1. Checkout the latest master and pull changes
-Create a signed and annotated tag for this particular release.
+2. Create a signed and annotated tag for this particular release.
 Set the message contents to the release notes.

 ```bash
 git checkout master